 dessert

 This is a basic, no bake, nut and grain crust for no bake pies.
 It’s easy to make, and easy to alter depending on the flavors you like and any allergies you may have.
 Here’s the setup for the one I’m making today.
 Equipment Food Processor 9-inch pie plate Ingredients See the recipe below for the ingredients.
 Method Put the dates and the almonds in the food processor.
+Pulse a couple of times to begin chopping them up.

 Note: This is a long, image heavy post.
 Since it is the first ice cream recipe I’ve posted, I wanted to make sure you have step-by-step images of the whole process.
 I love ice cream!
 Before I changed my eating habits, my favorite was Bryer’s All Natural Mint Chip.
 Now that I no longer eat dairy products, I wanted to make an ice cream that had the same texture and flavor, but it had to be healthy.
+Here is what works for me, along with notes on how to adjust your version to suit your taste.

 Carrot Cake Bites